hudy9x/namviek/README.md

 This project is a great fit for people with developer skills who are running a small team on a limited budget, similar to me.
 Read full the [post](https://dev.to/hudy9x/i-built-a-free-open-source-project-manager-that-helps-teams-keep-costs-under-15month-3pmk)

-## How did I keep the cost low ?

-I leveraged a variety of free platforms to minimize operational costs.
-Here's a breakdown:

-- Vercel: for the frontend  (Free)
-- Aws Lightsail: for the backend (Paid)
-- Aws S3: for file storage (Paid)
-- Resend: sending email (Free)
-- Cloudflare: to manage my domain (Free)
-- Github Action: CD automation (Free)

 ## What tech stack I use

 - Next.js